vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 other person.
 It can also be tricky to do if you have a lot of self-esteem issues of your own.
-I think a key ingredient to the success of the accusations audit is the ability to genuinely think from the other side's perspective, rather than project yoour own insecurities.
+I think a key ingredient to the success of the accusations audit is the ability to genuinely think from the other side's perspective, rather than project your own insecurities.

-With that caveat, I've found the accusations audit useful, particularly for being able to start discusions that may otherwise not have happened (unlike reactive labeling, the accusations audit can be started asynchronoously and used as input to try to get the other side engaged).
+With that caveat, I've found the accusations audit useful, particularly for being able to start discussions that may otherwise not have happened (unlike reactive labeling, the accusations audit can be started asynchronously and used as input to try to get the other side engaged).

 #### How "dark arts"y is the accusations audit?